Available with Business Analyst license.

 Find optimal store locations uses a clustering algorithm called K-means.
 The K-means approach finds geographic concentrations in a point database and determines their center points.
 After identifying a cluster partition, the process continues iteratively until all points are associated with the closest mean center.
 Seed points are taken at random which may result in slightly different results if an analysis is re-run on the same points and extent.

-You must have a point layer that can contain volumetric data.
+You must have a point layer that contains volumetric data.

 Example of a single Find Optimal Store Locations using locations